William Tyndale: In Europe

 In 1525 the publication of the work by Peter Quentell in Cologne was interrupted by the impact of anti-Lutheranism.
 A full edition of the New Testament was produced in 1526 by printer Peter Schöffer the Younger in Worms, a free imperial city then in the process of adopting Lutheranism.
 More copies were soon printed in Antwerp.
-It was smuggled from continental Europe into England and Scotland by putting pages in between other legal books.
-The translation was condemned in October 1526 by Bishop Tunstall, who issued warnings to booksellers, bought all the available copies, and had them burned in public.
+The work was smuggled from continental Europe into England and Scotland by putting pages in between other legal books.
+The translation was condemned in October 1526 by Bishop Tunstall, who issued warnings to booksellers, bought up all the available copies, and had them burned in public.
 Marius notes that the "spectacle of the scriptures being put to the torch... provoked controversy even amongst the faithful."
 Cardinal Wolsey condemned Tyndale as a heretic, first stated in open court in January 1529.

-From an entry in George Spalatin's diary for 11 August 1526, Tyndale remained at Worms for about a year.
-It is not clear exactly when he moved to Antwerp.
-Here he stayed at the house of Thomas Poyntz.
-The colophon to Tyndale's translation of Genesis and the title pages of several pamphlets from this time purported to have been printed by Hans Lufft at Marburg, but this is a false address.
-Lufft, the printer of Luther's books, never had a printing press at Marburg.
+From an entry in George Spalatin's diary for 11 August 1526, it would appear that Tyndale remained at Worms for about a year.
+It is not clear exactly when he moved to Antwerp, where he stayed at the house of Thomas Poyntz.
+The colophon to Tyndale's translation of Genesis and the title pages of several pamphlets from this time purported to have been printed by Hans Lufft at Marburg, but this is patently false, since Lufft, the printer of Luther's books, never operated a printing press at Marburg.

 Henry VIII asked Emperor Charles V to have the writer apprehended and returned to England under the terms of the Treaty of Cambrai; however, the emperor responded that formal evidence was required before extradition.
 (Note: "Henry claimed that Tyndale was spreading sedition, but the Emperor expressed his doubts and argued that he must examine the case and discover proof of the English King's assertion before delivering the wanted man.")
 In 1531 he asked Stephen Vaughan to persuade Tyndale to retract his heretical opinions and return to England.
 Vaughan tried to persuade Tyndale, and forwarded copies of his books, but this did not satisfy the king.

 Tyndale developed his case in An Answer unto Sir Thomas More's Dialogue.